lprakashv/notes/book/java/java-gc.md

 ### G1 Garbage Collector

-G1 is introduced in __Java7__.
-Oracle 9 Hotspot JVM comes with default G1 Garbage collection.
+G1 was introduced in Java 7 and became the HotSpot default in Java 9 on most supported configurations.

 You can configure this for maximum pause time using flag ` -XX:MaxGCPauseMillis=n`.